 How to Add Local Users in Windows 11

-This guide shows you how to add new local users to Windows 11.
-It is simple and easy to follow.
+This guide walks you through adding new local users in Windows 11.

 Why Add a Local User Account?